How to Build a Retaining Wall

 - compactable gravel

 Watch every step of this retaining wall build.

 Start by measuring the area for the exact length of your wall, including all sides if there will be more than one- this will determine the materials needed to complete the project.

 Calculate the timber you'll need to buy.
 For this project, we need twelve 8-foot 6x6s to build a 2-foot tall wall.
-Pressure-treated lumber, especially made for this type of wall, is readily available in home improvement centers.
+Pressure-treated lumber, specially made for this type of wall, is readily available in home improvement centers.

 Before beginning, have a plan for all the soil you'll be removing.
 It can be used to construct raised flower beds, to fill in low spots in your yard or to grade around your foundation.

 Always consult your local utility company before digging.
 They will mark the location of any underground services in your project area.

 Walls more than 4 feet tall may require professional installation.

 Excavate the Trench

 Before you begin digging, add a guide string.
 This string follows the path you want your wall to follow.
 Place stakes at either end of the front edge of the wall.
 Connect the stakes with a string and adjust until it is level (Image 1).
 Excavate the bottom of the slope to create a level base for the wall.
 Dig a foundation trench for the first row of timber (Image 2).
 Make the trench about 8 inches deep.
 The base of the retaining wall should be half the wall's height.
 So, in our case, that's 1 foot wide for a 2-foot high wall (Image 3).
 Tamp to a level base.
 One of the keys to a successful wall is a level foundation.
 Use a level placed on top of a timber to periodically check your work.